 - Norman Rea Art Gallery is run entirely by students.
 They curate student- and professional-made art in exhibitions throughout the year.

 - Hone your creative writing skills with Inklings.

 - Beginners, experts and everyone in between can enjoy all kinds of needle-craft with Sewing Society.

-- Try your hand at spoken word with Slam Society.
+- Try your hand at spoken word with Slam Poetry.

 - Watch and discuss films from around the globe with the World Cinema Society.